 Consolidation of radiology practices is underway in many communities across the country.
 It is difficult to recruit and retain young, talented colleagues in the face of uncertainty in our healthcare system.

 What is the biggest reward?

-How does your membership with RSNA help you in your daily practice?
+How does volunteering for RSNA help you in your daily practice?

 How do you like to spend your free time?

 There is no greater joy than spending time with my two boys, Ethan and Adrian.
 I recently picked up running and I just finished my first half-marathon.